matrix1001/Repeaty/README.md

 # Repeaty

-`Repeaty` is a python module designed for speed up the re-execute of functions, with the backend of `pickle`, aiming at saving time.
+`Repeaty` is a python module designed for speeding up the re-execute of functions, with the backend of `pickle`, aiming at saving time.

 The technique is quite easy to understand: Save the result of each function call, and reuse them in the same function call.